arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ## Using the testing tool:
 1. Run Fusion locally

-2. Go to `Page Builder` locally and create a new page called Powerup with the uri powerup
+2. Go to `Page Builder` locally and create a new page called Powerup with the URI powerup

-3. Click on curate on the left menu
+3. Click on `curate on` the left menu

 4. Click on `Add new feature`

-5. Select `Apester Powerup` (If you don't see this feature, re start fusion)
+5. Select `Apester Powerup` (If you don't see this feature, restart fusion)

 6. On the top menu change the output-type to powerup

 7. On the left menu click on the globe icon and click on `Share and Publish`

-## Go to the testing tool:
+## Open the testing tool:

 https://customembed.ellipsis.aws.arc.pub/#